bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 > By doing so, it makes it easier to write **unreliable** apps,
 > but more difficult to write **reliable** apps.

-I've found such a pain in the Exception handling of .NET that I considered to move out.
+This year, I've found such a pain in the Exception handling of .NET that I'm tempted to move to a different technology.
 However, right now, I'm designing a tool to improve such a poor exception handling.
 Such a tool will be included in Epic when ready.

-I'm not here to say that Java checked exceptions are perfect and I really know all the issues with them.
+I'm not here to say that Java checked exceptions are perfect and I really know [all the issues with them][16].
 However, when you have to write a reliable domain model that grants aggregates' consistency, C# becomes a pain.

 And IMHO, this is due to misconceptions about what an exception ultimately is: